 To fix this.
-Open up a finder window on your Mac and pick Finder Settings (from Mac OS Ventura).
+Open up a Finder window on your Mac and pick Finder Settings (from Mac OS Ventura).
 In earlier Mac releases it’s called Preferences.

 Then click on the general tab.
-And check the option to show external disk.
+And check the option to show ‘External Disks’.

 Then your WD drive icon will appear on your Mac’s desktop and you should then be fine to use your Mac drive.

 2. No Light On Your My Passport Hard Disk?

 The WD My Passport drive gets its power from your Mac.
 Through your Mac’s USB port.
 And you should see the LED light come on once you have plugged your drive into your Mac.

 No light?
 Then for some reason your drive isn’t getting any power.

 It could be a faulty USB cable.

 If you’re using a USB hub, then try another port on the hub.